 We work to support adults with autism spectrum disorder (ASD) on their road to success.

 Autism is a lifelong disorder and there are ever more adults with autism who are in need of some level of supportive services.
-Some are capable of competitive employment with limited supports. while others may require daily. one-on-one services.
-Autism Delaware's adult services wore created in order to provide adults with autism spectrum disorder (ASDI in Delaware the opportunity to work and volunteer at businesses in their communities and engage in health and wellness opportunities
+Some are capable of competitive employment with limited supports, while others may require daily one-on-one services.
+Autism Delaware's adult services were created in order to provide adults with autism spectrum disorder (ASD) in Delaware the opportunity to work and volunteer at businesses in their communities and engage in health and wellness opportunities

 Who is Eligible?

 To participate in our adult services, a person with ASD must: